Encyclopedia … combined with a great Buyer's Guide!

 Solid-state bulk lasers are particularly suitable for generating energetic laser pulses with the method of Q switching.
 This is because their gain media (mostly, laser crystals, sometimes glasses or ceramics) exhibit good energy storage and are sufficiently robust for rapid extraction of the stored energy.
 Pulse durations are then typically in the nanosecond regime.
 There are also various kinds of ultrafast lasers with picosecond or femtosecond pulse durations.
 Here, in addition to a mode-locked laser, one usually uses a pulse picker for obtaining an appropriately low pulse repetition rate, followed by a high-gain amplifier, e.g. a regenerative amplifier.

-Fiber lasers (often in conjunction with high-power fiber amplifiers) are a specific type of solid-state laser which has become quite important.
+Fiber lasers (often in conjunction with high-power fiber amplifiers) are a specific type of solid-state laser that has become quite important.
 They typically feature a high wall-plug efficiency, high beam quality and (particularly for continuous-wave lasers) high output power.
 However, compared with bulk lasers they are much more limited in terms of pulse energy.
-On the other hand, in the typically used master oscillator fiber amplifier configuration, many of them exhibit a high flexibility e.g. concerning the generation of pulse trains with quite variable pulse repetition rate and also options for a burst mode.
+On the other hand, in the typically used master oscillator fiber amplifier configuration, many of them exhibit a high flexibility e.g. concerning the generation of pulse trains with quite variable pulse repetition rates and also options for a burst mode.

 Fiber lasers have also become more important in the area of ultrafast lasers.
 Some of the properties of rare-earth doped fibers are particularly suitable for this operation regime, while on the other hand fibers also introduce substantial limitations, particularly for the reachable pulse energies.
 Their strengths are most pronounced in areas with low pulse energy requirements, i.e., in micro-machining, while higher-energy applications are generally better served with bulk laser systems.
 Some laser developers, however, combine both technologies, e.g. using a mode-locked fiber laser, a low-power fiber amplifier and a high-energy bulk amplifier stage.